GaloisInc/saw-training/Salsa20.rst

 SAW Specification and Verification
 ----------------------------------

-The SAW specification for this Salsa20 implementation is comprised of a couple of convenient helper functions, a specification for each of the interesting functions in the Salsa20 specification (i.e. the functions detailed in Bernstein's specification document), and a ``main : TopLevel ()`` which performs the actual verification.
+The SAW specification for this Salsa20 implementation is comprised of a couple of convenient helper functions, a specification for each of the interesting functions in the Salsa20 specification (i.e. the functions detailed in Bernstein's specification document), and a defined command ``main`` that performs the actual verification.

-First, one of the helper functions.
-A number of the functions to verify all have the same shape: They take a single pointer and update the value pointed to via some pure function.
-This pattern is abstracted out to the SAWScript function ``oneptr_update_func n ty f``, which takes ``n : String`` naming the parameter for pretty-printing,  ``ty : LLVMType`` describing the parameter type, and ``f : Term`` to apply to the parameter:
+One big difference between the Cryptol specification and the C implementation is that Cryptol, a functional language, returns new values, while C, an imperative language, tends to write new values to a pointer's target.
+Typically, the C version of the program will overwrite an argument with the value that the Cryptol version returns.
+This pattern is abstracted over in ``oneptr_update_func``, a SAWScript command that describes this relationship between C and Cryptol versions of a function.
+The arguments are ``n : String`` that names the parameter for pretty-printing, ``ty : LLVMType`` that describes the parameter type, and the function ``f : Term`` to apply to the parameter.

 .. literalinclude:: examples/salsa20/salsa20_compositional.saw
   :language: Cryptol
   :start-after: // BEGIN ONEPTR_UPDATE
   :end-before: // END ONEPTR_UPDATE

-This helper function is sufficient to build the specfications for many of the functions the implementation of Salsa20 depends on.

-These functions are all dependent on ``s20_quarterround``, though, so that function also needs a specification:
+All of Salsa20 depends on ``s20_quarterround``.
+Here is its
+specification:

 .. literalinclude:: examples/salsa20/salsa20_compositional.saw
   :language: Cryptol
   :start-after: // BEGIN QUARTERROUND
   :end-before: // END QUARTERROUND

-The helper function ``ptr_to_fresh`` allocates space for a new symbolic variable of the given type, returning both the symbol and the pointer.
-The symbols are passed to the Cryptol function ``quarterround`` to compute the expected result values, which are then used as the expected targets of the pointers in the post-condition of the SAW specification.
+The helper ``pointer_to_fresh`` is the same as the one in :ref:`swap-example`.
+It allocates space for a new symbolic variable of the given type, returning both the symbolic value and the pointer to it.
+The symbolic values are passed to the Cryptol function ``quarterround`` to compute the expected result values.
+Because the function inputs are symbolic, the outputs are also mathematical expressions that reflect the function's behavior.
+These expected result values are then used as the expected targets of the pointers in the post-condition of the SAW specification.

-The specification for ``s20_hash`` is one for which ``oneptr_update_func`` is
+The specification for ``s20_hash`` is an example of one for which ``oneptr_update_func`` is useful.
-sufficient:

 .. literalinclude:: examples/salsa20/salsa20_compositional.saw
   :language: Cryptol
   :start-after: // BEGIN SALSA20
   :end-before: // END SALSA20

-Putting everything together, ``main`` will verify the implementation functions according to these specifications.
-This is where the use of compositional verification is realized: In calls to ``crucible_llvm_verify``, it is possible to specify a list of ``CrucibleMethodSpec`` which come from earlier verifications.
-Notice in the highlighted lines that the results of earlier verifications within ``main`` are passed along:
+Putting everything together, ``main`` verifies the implementation functions according to these specifications. ``main`` has the type ``TopLevel ()`` --- this is the type of commands that can be run at the top level of a SAWScript program.
+In :ref:`swap-example`, ``crucible_llvm_verify`` was used on its own, and its return value was discarded.
+However, verification actually returns a useful result: it returns an association between a specification and the fact that the given function has been verified to fulfill it.
+In SAWScript, this association has the type ``CrucibleMethodSpec``.
+Because ``crucible_llvm_verify`` is a command, the returned value is saved using the ``<-`` operator.

+The third argument to ``crucible_llvm_verify`` is a list of ``CrucibleMethodSpec`` objects.
+While performing verification, the work that was done to construct a ``CrucibleMethodSpec`` is re-used.
+Specifically, instead of recursively symbolically executing a verified function, the prior specification is used as an axiomatization of its behavior.
+In the definition of ``main``, the highlighted lines pass the results of earlier verifications along:

 .. literalinclude:: examples/salsa20/salsa20_compositional.saw
   :language: Cryptol